 Nurture envisions a world where all families are supported through the journey of pregnancy, birth, and early parenting.
 Where there is easy and affordable access to trusted support, educational services and community resources so that parents raise healthy, secure children in a strong and connected community.

 is the creation of a dedicated maternity resource center that offers high-quality, high-value education, wellness, and support services for Richmond’s emerging families and the professionals who serve this audience.
 The center would also serve as a hub to facilitate communication and collaboration between existing maternal/child health organizations so that we create a seamless web of support for expecting and new families.

-Leslie Lytle began teaching prenatal yoga classes in 2000 and founded OmMama, LLC in 2005.
-Over 3000 women and their partners have participated in OmMama’s highly acclaimed programs that combine physical practice, evidence-based information, and peer support to build confidence and resilience in birth and early parenting.
-Through her students’ stories, Leslie perceived a huge need for comprehensive, easily accessible pregnancy, birth, and early parenting services across all economic sectors.
-In the fall of 2011 prenatal yoga instructor and childbirth advocate Leslie Lytle gathered a group of maternal/child health professionals, mothers and community members to explore the possibility of creating a dedicated maternity fitness, education and resource center for Richmond’s expecting and new families.
-Nurture was born of their efforts in April 2012 and received its 501(c)(3) status in September 2013.
+In the fall of 2011 prenatal yoga instructor and childbirth advocate Leslie Lytle gathered a group of maternal/child health professionals, mothers and community members to explore the possibility of creating a dedicated maternity resource center for Richmond’s expecting and new families.
+Nurture was born of their efforts and received its 501(c)(3) status in September 2013.

 In June of 2014, our board and volunteer staff committed to participating in the Standards for Nonprofit Excellence Early Adopter Cohort program offered through the Partnership for Nonprofit Excellence.
-Nurture partnered with Richmond Healthy Action Alliance to raise community awareness of the importance of breastfeeding via RVA Latches On! and Let’s Talk Breastfeeding events at the Byrd House Market.
-Last October, we offered our second annual professional development program, From Trauma to Triumph: Recognizing the Impact of Childbirth Trauma on Women and Care Providers.
+Nurture partnered with Richmond Health Action Alliance to raise community support for breastfeeding via RVA Latches On! and Let’s Talk Breastfeeding events at the Byrd House Market.
+In October 2014, we offered our second professional development program, From Trauma to Triumph: Recognizing the Impact of Childbirth Trauma on Women and Care Providers.